 By actively working against the urge to over-program your family schedule, the resulting free time gives you and your littles some space to be bored or just breathe.

 Resolving to free up space on your calendar will mean saying “no” to more obligations, which can be challenging for those of us who are people-pleasers.
 However, once you experience JOMO (“Joy of Missing Out”), you may be hooked to try it again.

-Making room for margin doesn’t mean becoming a family of hermits.
-It does mean limiting your family commitments to those that really matter, like making it to weekly music lessons and Grandpa’s retirement party.
-Try it – and enjoy how those free moments feel like a sigh of relief.
+Making room for margin doesn’t mean becoming a family of recluses.
+It does mean limiting your family commitments to those that really matter.
+Try it—and enjoy how those free moments feel like a sigh of relief.

 Mama, you don’t hear this enough: You’re doing a great job.

 Sure, these resolutions and others will help you better yourself, but know this: right now, as you are, you are enough.
 Even if you yelled at your kids today, even if you haven’t showered for days, even if you feel like you are hanging on by a thread, you are enough.
 Whenever we fall or fail, one of the best choices we can make as mothers is to forgive ourselves, get up, and try again.
 And when we get it right, let’s remember to celebrate those victories too.